-As of the date of this Annual Report, we employed a total of 10 employees on a full-time basis consisting of (a) six employees engaged in metal exploration segment, and (b) four executive and administrative employees in the corporate segment.
+As of the date of this Annual Report, we employed a total of 10 employees on a full-time basis consisting of (a) six employees engaged in metal exploration, and (b) four executive and administrative employees in corporate services.
 The Company believes that its relations with employees are generally good.

-The following table sets out the number of employees as of December 31, 2017, 2018 and 2019, including their principal category of activity and geographic location.
+The following table sets out the number of employees as of December 31, 2018, 2019 and 2020, including their principal category of activity and geographic location.

 Years Years Ended December 31,

-2017 2018 2019
+2018 2019 2020

-Hong Kong Accounting, administration and management 3 3 2
+Hong Kong Accounting, administration and management 3 2 2

-3 3 2
+3 2 2

 The PRC Accounting, administration and management (Shenzhen) 2 2 2

-Accounting, administration and management (Bayannaoer) 5 5 4
+Accounting, administration and management (Bayannaoer) 5 4 4

 Cashier 1 1 1

-Mining exploration 2 1 1
+Mining exploration 1 1 1

-10 9 8
+9 8 8

-Total 13 12 10
+Total 12 10 10